Course Outline

 • Distinguishing between quick wins and strategic Kaizen initiatives

-Building a Culture of Continuous Improvement for Government
+Building a Culture of Continuous Improvement in Government Agencies

 • Implementing recognition and feedback mechanisms to foster engagement